Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

 15. Stitching simulation
 16. User designed custom fill
 17. Keyboard zooming, panning
-\item Advanced printing
+18. Advanced printing
-\item Libembroidery 1.0
+19. Libembroidery 1.0
-\item Better integrated help: I don't think the help should backend to a html file somewhere on the user's system.
+20. Better integrated help: I don't think the help should backend to a html file somewhere on the user's system.
 A better system would be a custom widget within the program that's searchable.
-\item New embroidermodder2.ico 16x16 logo that looks good at that scale.
+21. New embroidermodder2.ico 16x16 logo that looks good at that scale.
-\item saving dst, pes, jef
+22. saving dst, pes, jef
-\item Settings dialog: notify when the user is switching tabs that the setting has been changed, adding apply button is what would make sense for this to happen.
+23. Settings dialog: notify when the user is switching tabs that the setting has been changed, adding apply button is what would make sense for this to happen.
-\item Update language translations
+24. Update language translations
-\item Replace KDE4 thumbnailer.
+25. Replace KDE4 thumbnailer.
-\item Import raster image
+26. Import raster image
-\item Statistics from 1.0, needs histogram.
+27. Statistics from 1.0, needs histogram.
-\item SNAP/ORTHO/POLAR
+28. SNAP/ORTHO/POLAR
-\item Cut/copy allow post-selection
+29. Cut/copy allow post-selection
-\item Layout into config
+30. Layout into config
-\item Notify user of data loss if not saving to an object format.
+31. Notify user of data loss if not saving to an object format.
-1. Add which formats to work with to preferences.
+32. Add which formats to work with to preferences.
-1. Cannot open file with \# in the name when opening multiple files but works with opening a single file.
+33. Cannot open file with \# in the name when opening multiple files but works with opening a single file.
-1. Closing settings dialog with the X in the window saves settings rather than discarding them.
+34. Closing settings dialog with the X in the window saves settings rather than discarding them.
-1. Otto theme icons: units, render, selectors, what's this icon doesn't  scale
+35. Otto theme icons: units, render, selectors, what's this icon doesn't  scale
-1. Layer manager and Layer switcher dock widget
+36. Layer manager and Layer switcher dock widget
-1. Test that all formats read data in correct scale (format details should match other programs).
+37. Test that all formats read data in correct scale (format details should match other programs).
-1. Custom filter bug -- doesn't save changes in some cases.
+38. Custom filter bug -- doesn't save changes in some cases.

 ### Fix for Version 2.1